 This knowledge helped gauge acceptable radiation levels on all of these food sources.

-The Atomic Testing Museum's Ground Zero Theatre brings you as close as you'll ever get to a really unique historical event.
+One unexpected feature at the Atomic Testing Museum's was the Ground Zero Theatre.
+It brings you as close as any of us will ever get to a unique historical event.
 Being part of a viewing gallery to a detonation.

 There's detailed timeline displays that highlight events for each decade, a viewer controlled video of detonation films and much more.